JAYARAJ2014/terraform/readme.md

 If you are in production you dont want to use the output command.
 Instead try `terraform refresh` which will grab all the output statements and print out for us.

-To delete/apply just one resource out of hte list use the terraform target.
+To delete/apply just one resource out of the list use the terraform target.

 Example: This will destroy the webserve EC2 instance alone and refresh the state.
 `terraform destroy -target aws_instance.web_server_instance `